COUNTERTERRORISM: DIPLOMACY AND NEGOTIATION

 INTELLIGENCE AS COUNTERTERRORISM

-Good intelligence is the best weapon against terrorism, but it should be all-source intelligence, and the kind, which is good for almost all kinds of intelligence -- the value-added kind which separates out the signals from the noise, such as what is sometimes called Indications & Warnings (I&W) in the intelligence community.
+Good intelligence is the best weapon against terrorism, and the best intelligence is all-source intelligence, the value-added kind which separates out the signals from the noise, such as what is sometimes called Indications & Warnings (I&W) in the intelligence community.
 Indicators are discrete events or series of events that are mostly suspicious.
 Warnings are indicators which reach a critical mass.
 All-source means that indicators and warnings have been corroborated, contextualized, or deconstructed (correlated with the pattern from previous attacks).
 Different platforms (technical and human) of intelligence collection should also be used, especially open source platforms like the Internet.
 It is best when all the collection assets converge or cover at least one of the indicators an analyst is trying to assess (one of the meanings of "all source").
 From the human asset (espionage) aspect, this involves sometimes dealing with "bad apples," and from the open-source perspective, this involves mining the Internet for what it's worth.
 For analysis, while reactive (after the fact) investigation (also called deconstruction) may prove useful for some purposes, it's generally considered that with crimes like terrorism, a proactive (before the fact) strategy is best, and a proactive one which accounts for all sorts of strange and unusual contingencies.
 Sensitivity training may be needed with proactive efforts, especially when the intelligence resource being used is a community within the U.S. where a significant number of immigrants live.
 Such communities can be an invaluable resource, but there should be friendly and open relationships between law enforcement and such areas.
 For example, an organization called PfP (the Partnering for Prevention and Community Safety Initiative) has piloted some techniques for getting the Arab, Muslim, and Sikh communities in Southeastern Michigan, Southern California, and Greater Boston to work cooperatively with local law enforcement.
 Such "networking" as it would be called in the language of community policing should be fine-tuned to an effective level.
+Here's a list of standard intelligence tools used against terrorism:

 A proactive mode of inquiry will also take advantage of the fact that many terrorists have quite predictable social and psychological motivations.
 Their "profiling" is somewhat easy to do.
 In many ways, terrorists behave like common criminals, but they just take politics or religion very seriously.
 Terrorists, like most enterprises, repeatedly use their tried-and-true tactics until they are no longer effective (Cid 2012).
 Also, because nonstate or modern terrorists usually have no legitimate sovereignty structure, like a nation-state or official organization, the role of group support and reference groups in the system become extremely important.
 Strategic thinking toward elimination of terrorism as a "tactic" not an enemy is still evolving (Pena 2006), but traditional techniques have some value too.
-Indicator collection and efforts toward "profiling" should strive toward including all the following in intelligence gathering and interpretation:
+Indicator collection and efforts toward "profiling" should strive toward including a variety of considerations in intelligence gathering and interpretation.

 "Indicators" refer to those collectable things which would have to happen and those that would likely happen as a scenario unfolds (Khalsa 2004).
 Indicators are usually thought of as factors of risk.
 The three (3) primary factors of risk regarding terrorism are: adversary capability, adversary intentions, and target vulnerability.
 There is some debate within intelligence circles as to whether the third one is necessary, and some people define "terrorism threat assessment" (as opposed to terrorism risk assessment) as only involving the first two.
 The third is controversial precisely because it sometimes involves collecting vulnerability information on an ally or friendly force.
 The following table lists some of these indicators, but it must be borne in mind that the analyst must strive toward including others that are also important in intelligence interpretation: